 Figure 2 shows the components and their relation with OpenNebula and EGI services:

 rOCCI-server, which provides a standard OCCI interface.
-It translates between OpenNebula API and OCCI.
-It must be configured to use its opennebula backend, and to use voms for authentication.
+It translates between the OpenNebula API and OCCI.
+It must be configured to use its opennebula backend, and to use VOMS for authentication.

 local perun scripts, which allow Perun to set up, block and remove user accounts from OpenNebula, thus managing the full life cycle of a user account.

 vmcatcher, which checks the EGI App DB for new or updated images that need to be supported on the site.
 It downloads images and registers them with OpenNebula, so that they can be used in resource instantiation.
-Vmcatcher configuration is explained bellow.
+Vmcatcher configuration is explained below.

 oneacct scripts, which collect accounting data from OpenNebula and publish those into EGI's APEL instance.
 Oneacct configuration is explained at the FedCloud Accounting page.